 All contributions receivable are due from Board members and management of the College.

-At May 31, 2020, the College had conditional promises to give in the amount of \$280,095 that are not recognized as revenues in the consolidated statement of activities.
+At May 31, 2021 and 2020, the College had conditional promises to give of approximately \$301,000 and \$280,000, respectively, that are not recognized as revenues in the consolidated statements of activities.

 Note 5 - Fair Value Measurements